jamilsinno/100hours/README.md

 Began building the application using EJS.
 Styling with CSS became a time consuming and demanding process.
 Started exploring the use of Tailwind CSS and DaisyUI to ease the front-end design decision making.

+## To start:

+Prior to hosting, you will need to run npm start && npm run dev in 2 different terminals and use http://localhost:2121 to access the application.

 ## Dependencies:
 @node-rs/bcrypt: 1.6.1,
 axios: 0.27.2,